 Reason for the pre-commencement condition: A detailed restoration scheme is required at the outset of the development as it may inform earlier stages of the development, taking into account matters such as ecology or surface water management.

-In the event that the winning and working of minerals or waste infilling from the site cease for a period in excess of 12 months prior to the achievement of the completion of the approved restoration scheme referred to in Condition 45) of this permission, then within 3 months of the receipt of a written request from the Mineral Planning Authority, a revised scheme, to include details of restoration and aftercare, shall be submitted to the Mineral Planning Authority for approval in writing.
+In the event that the winning and working of minerals or waste infilling from the site or individual phases cease for a period in excess of 3 months prior to the achievement of the completion of the approved restoration scheme referred to in Condition 45) of this permission, then within 3 months of the receipt of a written request from the Mineral Planning Authority, a revised scheme, to include details of restoration and aftercare, shall be submitted to the Mineral Planning Authority for approval in writing.
 The revised scheme shall be fully implemented within 12 months of its approval in writing by the Mineral Planning Authority or such revised timescale as shall be determined by the Mineral Planning Authority.

 Reason: To ensure satisfactory restoration of the site, in accordance with Policies MLP 7, MLP 11, MLP 31, and MLP 33 of the adopted Worcestershire Minerals Local Plan, Policies WCS 5, WCS 9 and WCS 12 of the adopted Worcestershire Waste Core Strategy, and Policies SP.20, SP.22, SP.23, SP.28, DM.24, and DM.26 of the adopted Wyre Forest District Local Plan.

+This condition makes the whole Inquiry and EIA pointless; it allows the development to be changed if the operator’s business plan alters.
+It is the “get out of jail free card”.
+It shows the operator has no conviction its plan will succeed and allows them to walk away with no consequences.

+Every phase can be extended by 3 years; 12 months for cessation, 3 months for submission of an alternative, an undetermined time for MPA approval and 12 months to implement.

+The revised scheme then simply needs the complicit MPA to approve an altered, by definition, inferior, scheme to be implemented.
+The condition will allow the approval of a scheme that has not been subject to inquiry.
+No alternative was put forward to be assessed.
+The condition is asking the Inspector to approve the current proposal or another way, no details of which are available.

+In the case of R (Midcounties Co-operative Ltd) v Wyre Forest [2009] EWHC 964 (Admin) the key condition in question established an upper limit on the permitted retail floor space, but included tailpiece wording along the lines set out above.
+Mr Justice Ouseley accepted a "very limited power to make immaterial variations informally.
+But while the tailpiece in the condition in question could be applied in that way, it contains no words purporting to limit its application".
+He concluded that in this case the tailpiece "on its face does enable development to take place which could be very different in scale and impact from that applied for, assessed or permitted and it enables it to be created by means wholly outside any statutory process."

 Aftercare